astitou77/c2_scanner/README.md

-# 1. Command & Control (C2) Servers: Threat Identification !
+# 1. Command & Control (C2) Servers: Threat Identification!

 ## 1.1 What is C2 Servers ?
 A command and control (C2) server is a central hub used by attackers to remotely control compromised systems after a cyberattack.
 It acts as the communication link between the attacker and the infected devices, allowing them to issue commands, collect data, and coordinate malicious activities.
 It is the "brain" of a cyberattack, directing the actions of malware on compromised machines.